Tennessee State Route 397: History

 A bypass to divert through traffic around downtown Franklin was first proposed in 1963.
 The central business district had begun to suffer from congestion due to the multiple highway spokes which intersect there and the lack of outer connections between them.
 A study of the project was conducted in 1979, along with public hearings.
 An environmental impact statement for the project was approved by the Federal Highway Administration (FHWA) on July 31, 1981, which was referred to at the time as the Franklin Bypass.
-Work on the first section, located between US 31 (Columbia Pike) and SR 96 (Murfreesboro Road) began in July 1983, and was completed in December 1985.
-It was opened to traffic on Friday, December 20th, 1985.
+Work on the first section, located between US 31 (Columbia Pike) and SR 96 (Murfreesboro Road) began in July 1983, and opened to traffic on December 20th, 1985.
 The bypass was named the Mack Hatcher Memorial Parkway by an act of the Williamson County Commission on November 21, 1983, in honor of a former county commissioner and road superintendent.
 Construction on the next section, between SR 96 and US 31 (Franklin Road) began in March 1987, and was opened to traffic on November 17, 1988.
 The contract for construction of the third section, between US 31 (Franklin Road) and US 431 (Hillsboro Road) was let in December 1987, and work was completed in November 1989.
 This was the only stretch that was initially all four lanes, although adequate right-of-way was purchased to allow for widening of the entire route to four lanes.

 Since the parkway's initial construction, Franklin has become one of the fastest growing cities in the country, growing from slightly over 20,000 residents in 1990 to nearly 85,000 in 2020.
 This rapid growth has placed considerable stress on all of the infrastructure in the area, necessitating improvements to SR 397 and other roads.
 Work on widening the stretch between US 31 and SR 96 began in September 2011, and was completed in May 2014.
 The remaining two-lane portions are also planned to be widened in the future.